 A representative for Campbell Soup Co., which owns SpaghettiOs, said that the message had been deleted on Saturday.
 SpaghettiOs sent a tweet that stated, "We apologize for our recent tweet in remembrance of Pearl Harbor Day.
 We meant to pay respect, not to offend."

-"Which drummer is not like the others?" leading to angry comments on Home Depot's Twitter and Facebook page.
+As a sponsor of College Gameday, the company tweeted an image of three drummers and the text: "Which drummer is not like the others?" leading to angry comments on Home Depot's Twitter and Facebook page.

 Stephen Holmes, director of corporate communications, released a statement saying, "We have zero tolerance for anything so stupid and offensive.
 The outside agency that created the Tweet and The Home Depot associate who posted it have been terminated.
 We're also closely reviewing our social media procedures to determine how this could have happened, and how to ensure it never happens again."